Calibrated Mechanism Design: Proof of auxiliary results

 \paragraph{Best response} We say that strategy $\estrat$ is a best response for the agent if for all alternative strategies $\estratb$, we have that

 where recall $U_T$ is the agent's average payoff until period $T$.

 \paragraph{Direct and full participation mechanisms} A special case of the above game is that in which $\mssgs=\Types$, and whenever the agent does not participate, the mechanism chooses \oo\ with probability 1 for any message in all continuation histories.
 We call these mechanisms direct and full participation mechanisms.
+Below, when $\mssgs=\Types$, we drop the dependence of the set histories on \mssgs.